 Then, in the distance, you hear a shout followed by laughter and a splash.
 You glance upstream and there they are – an armada of brightly-colored rafts captained by fun-loving college students enjoying the river in a very different way.
 Soon, rather than rising trout, the tranquil pool is filled instead with people leaping from their rubber perches sending splashes and shock waves across the stream.
 The hope of more rising trout vanishes with the waves created by cannonballing rafters.

 Fishermen refer to it as “the rubber hatch,” and there are more and more rubber hatches occurring in Tennessee these days as more and more raft, tube, canoe, kayak and paddleboard rental businesses discover there is money to be made on the rivers.
 Just look out over the Tennessee River in downtown Chattanooga on any pretty weekend and you’ll see it even there.
-Now the Tennessee Wildlife Federation (TWF) has launched the “Share Our Rivers” Coalition, asking state legislators to stay the course in regulating commercial businesses that rent rafts, tubes, kayaks and paddleboards.
+This week the Tennessee Wildlife Federation (TWF) has launched the “Share Our Rivers” Coalition, asking state legislators to stay the course in regulating commercial businesses that rent rafts, tubes, kayaks and paddleboards.

 REGULATIONS ALREADY IN PROGRESS